Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - Let'due south implement the coughing program from week 0:

-#include <stdio.h> int main ( void ) { printf ( "cough \n " ); printf ( "coughing \due north " ); printf ( "coughing \n " ); }
+#include <stdio.h> int main ( void ) { printf ( "cough \n " ); printf ( "coughing \due north " ); printf ( "coughing \n " ); } - Nosotros could use a

-loop:#include <stdio.h> int main ( void ) { for ( int i = 0 ; i < 3 ; i ++ ) { printf ( "cough \due north " ); } }
+forloop:#include <stdio.h> int main ( void ) { for ( int i = 0 ; i < 3 ; i ++ ) { printf ( "cough \due north " ); } }- By convention, programmers tend to start counting at 0, and so

-before stopping, for a total of iii iterations.
-We could also writefor (int i = 1; i <= iii; i++)
+iwill have the values of0,1, and2before stopping, for a total of iii iterations.
+We could also writefor (int i = 1; i <= iii; i++)for the same final result.

 - By convention, programmers tend to start counting at 0, and so